 Build brand awareness

 They needed a way to get their message out to the freelance world and to raise awareness in the freelance community about what they were doing.
-Rather than create lots of insurance adverts or post lots of content about insurance products, we went down the route of creating content that would be of real benefit to freelancers.
+Rather than create lots of insurance adverts or post lots of content about insurance products, I went down the route of creating content that would be of real benefit to freelancers.

 Here some examples of the articles we created: